-15 Best Preppy Clothing Brands: Modern Ivy League Style (2022)
+30 Best Preppy Clothing Brands: Modern Ivy League Style (2023)

 Sperry

-Given the Ivy League’s proximity to the US east coast, the collegiate style that swept the world in the 50s was always going to be influenced by nautical references – hence the windbreakers, gilets, and maritime stripes.
+Given the Ivy League’s proximity to the US East Coast, the collegiate style that swept the world in the 50s was always going to be influenced by nautical references – hence the windbreakers, gilets, and maritime stripes.

-One brand who capitalised on the trend was Sperry, maker of the world’s first boat shoe.
+One brand that capitalized on the trend was Sperry, maker of the world’s first boat shoe.
 If you weren’t in Weejuns then you were wearing rubber-soled Sperrys, and to this day the brand – founded in 1935 by sailor, inventor and intrepid explorer Paul A. Sperry – has stayed true to the original design and philosophy.

 Now available in myriad styles, its authentic boat shoe is much imitated but never bettered.
 Perfect with tailored shorts, chinos, jeans and even track pants, the deck shoe is an integral part of the off-duty collegiate look.